irsou/printf/README.md

 ## ⚙️ How to compile
 With main.c file:
 * make
-* cc -Wall -Werror -Wextra main.c ft_printf.a
+* cc -Wall -Werror -Wextra main.c libftprintf.a // cc -Wall -Werror -Wextra main.c -L. -lftprintf
 * ./a.out

-  *Note: -l use would search a file which starts by lib (libftprintf.a).
-That file does not exist in this proyect so it can't be used.*
+  *Note: -l use searchs a library which starts by lib (libftprintf.a in this case).*

 ## 🌐 Related links